gopheracademy/gopheracademy-web/content/advent-2016/enigma-emulator-in-go.md

 ![](/postimages/advent-2016/enigma-emulator-in-go/keysheet.jpg)

 To decrypt an Enigma-encoded message, you must know the configuration that was used to encrypt it.
 Enigma configurations were distributed on key sheets, like the one above, and changed daily.
 For obvious reasons, key sheets were considered top secret information and highly protected.
-They were only given to officers, and often required to set personally and lock the insides of the machine, so that even the operators did not know the settings.
+Only the officers were trusted with them, and they were often required to configure the machines personally and lock the insides so that even the operators did not know the settings.

 Here is what a daily entry consisted of:

 - "IV V I" (Walzenlage) is the rotors order.
 Eight rotors with different wiring were supplied with the machines, the three rotors in use (and their order) would change every day.
 - "21 15 16" (Ringstellung) is the ring setting.
 Every rotor had a configurable "ring" that would shift the encryption alphabet by a given amount (1 to 26).
 - "KL IT ...
 SE OG" (Steckerverbindungen) are the plugboard pairs, already described in a previous section.

 - "jkm ... glp" (Kenngruppen) are the key groups: they were used to communicate the starting positions of the rotors.
-[The procedure for using keys](http://users.telenet.be/d.rijmenants/en/enigmaproc.htm) has nothing to do with the Enigma machine itself — the operators did this part — so the only part that matters is being able to set the initial rotor positions.
+[The procedure for using keys](http://users.telenet.be/d.rijmenants/en/enigmaproc.htm) has nothing to do with the Enigma machine itself — the operators did it — so the only part that matters is being able to set the initial rotor positions.

-Now that we know the settings that were used, let's take a look at the constructor:
+Now that we know the settings that were used, let's take a look at the
+constructor:

 ```
 type RotorConfig struct {